WelcomWeb/alfred-workflows/README.md

 ## Atom Editor ([Download Workflow](https://github.com/WelcomWeb/alfred-workflows/raw/master/atom/atom.alfredworkflow))
 A workflow for the Atom Editor that works as the ones for Sublime Text.
 Set your project folder with `at-set` and specify the path for your project folder, and open Atom with a project folder with `at <PROJECT>`.
+You can of course also open a custom path.

 ![Using 'at'](https://raw.githubusercontent.com/WelcomWeb/alfred-workflows/master/assets/using-at.png)